thosgood/this-weeks-finds/markdown/151-200/week198.md

 How do you describe a spacetime geometry in a spin foam model?
-Well, first you take some $4$-dimensional manifold representing spacetime and chop it into "4-simplices".
-A "4-simplex" is just the $4$-dimensional analogue of a tetrahedron: it has 5 tetrahedral faces, 10 triangles, 10 edges and 5 vertices.
-Then, you label all the triangles in these 4-simplices by numbers.
+Well, first you take some $4$-dimensional manifold representing spacetime and chop it into "$4$-simplices".
+A "$4$-simplex" is just the $4$-dimensional analogue of a tetrahedron: it has 5 tetrahedral faces, 10 triangles, 10 edges and 5 vertices.
+Then, you label all the triangles in these
+$4$-simplices by numbers.
 These describe the *areas* of the triangles.
 Here the details depend on which spin foam model you're using.
-In the Riemannian Barrett-Crane model, you label the triangles by spins j = 0, 1/2, 1, 3/2....
-But in the Lorentzian Barrett-Crane model, which should be closer to the real world, you label them by arbitrary positive real numbers.
+In the Riemannian Barrett-Crane model, you label the triangles by spins
+$j = 0, 1/2, 1, 3/2 \ldots$.
+But in the Lorentzian Barrett-Crane model, which should
+be closer to the real world, you label them by arbitrary positive real numbers.
 Either way, a spacetime chopped up into $4$-simplices labelled with numbers is called a "spin foam".